Protein structure generation via folding diffusion

 \subsection{Analyzing generated structures}

 We have shown that our model generates realistic distributions of angles and that our generated joint distributions capture secondary structure elements.
 We now demonstrate that the overall structures specified by these angles are biologically reasonable.
-Recall that naturally occurring protein structures contain multiple secondary structure elements.
-We use P-SEA \citep{labesse1997psea} to count the number of secondary structure elements in each test-set backbone of fewer than 128 residues, and plot the frequency of $\alpha$/$\beta$ co-occurrence counts in Figure \ref{fig:ss-cooccur-test}.
+Recall that natural protein structures contain multiple secondary structure elements.
+We use P-SEA \citep{labesse1997psea} to count the number of secondary structure elements in each test-set backbone of fewer than 128 residues, and generate a 2D histogram describing the frequency of $\alpha$/$\beta$ co-occurrence counts in Figure \ref{fig:ss-cooccur-test}.
 Figure \ref{fig:ss-cooccur-sampled} repeats this analysis for our generated structures, which frequently contain multiple secondary structure elements just as naturally-occurring proteins do.
 FoldingDiff thus appears to generate rich structural information, with consistent performance across multiple generation replicates (Figure~\ref{fig:ss-replicates}).
 This is a nontrivial task -- an autoregressive transformer, for example, collapses to a failure mode of endlessly generating $\alpha$ helices (Appendix \ref{sec:autoregressive}, Figures \ref{fig:autoregressive-examples}, \ref{fig:autoregressive-ss-sctm}).